Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 We have added a folder **TI** in your porPOIse account to hold your trigger images.
 - Use your FTP client to go to your porPOIse account.
-- Notice that besides the AssetBundles folder to which you have uploaded your own asset bundles, there is now a TI folder.
+- Notice that besides the AssetBundles folder (to which you have already uploaded your own asset bundles when making geolocative layers), there is now a TI folder as well.
 - Open the TI folder (usually you can double click on it), and then drag an image (that fits the criteria mentioned above) into that folder.

 ![AR-vos_TI-Folder](images/AR-vos_TI-Folder.png)

 .

-Now link that image from one of your image trigger POIs:
+### Link your image to one of your image trigger POIs:

-Remember the URL for your asset bundle in ARpoise? hiddenhistoriesjtown.org/artists/ExampleArtist/AssetBundles/hh_examples.ace
+Do you remember the URL for your asset bundle in ARpoise?
+It has this form, whereby "ExampleArtist" contains your own account name: **hiddenhistoriesjtown.org/artists/ExampleArtist/AssetBundles/hh_examples.ace**

 The URL for a trigger image is almost the same, but you replace "AssetBundles" with "TI", and of course replace the asset bundle file name with the name of your image, for instance: